NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

  <br>

- Here is what is created in thew viewport of Omniverse Code:
+ Here is what is created in the viewport of Omniverse Code:
 <br>

  ![](./Images/sliderWorking.gif)

  # Congratulations!

- You have successfully created a Widget Extension for `object.info`!
+ You have successfully created a Widget Info Extension!